Ambrose-Singer theorem on diffeological bundles and complete integrability of the KP equation: Preliminaries on differentiable structures

 \section{Preliminaries on differentiable structures}

 The objects of the category of -finite or infinite- dimensional smooth manifolds is made of topological spaces $M$ equipped with a collection of charts called maximal atlas that enables one to make differentiable calculus.
-But in examples of projective limits of manifolds, a differential calculus is needed where as no atlas can be defined.
+But for e.g. projective limits of manifolds or infinite products, a differential calculus is needed where as no atlas can be defined.
 To circumvent this problem which occurs in various frameworks, several authors have independently developed some ways to define differentiation without defining charts.
 We use here three of them.
 The first one is due to Souriau \cite{Sou}, the second one is due to Sikorski, and the third one is a setting closer to the setting of differentiable manifolds is due to Frölicher (see e.g. \cite{CN} for an introduction on these two last notions).
 In this section, we review some basics on these three notions.